29 Jan Digital Skillshift

 - Stiftung Digitale Chancen (Digital Opportunities Foundation), Germany – ALL DIGITAL member, a foundation working since 2002 whose aim is for the digital inclusion of all societal groups and counteracting the digital divide.

 - Fondazione Patrizio Paoletti, Italy – develops scientifically based educational programmes that can help the new generations to deal successfully with change.

-- Simplon.co in France (Paris), also an ALL DIGITAL member, a network of social digital factories in France and abroad, that have trained more than 3000 people in the digital sector since 2013.
+- Simplon.co in France (Paris), a former ALL DIGITAL member, a network of social digital factories in France and abroad, that have trained more than 3000 people in the digital sector since 2013.